dotlang/language/README.md

 For example in return statement `return Circle(radius=1)`.
 - Note that you cannot define your own casting function using `@TypeName(x)` name.
 Here `x` is a code block which will evaluate to something we want to cast.
 You can write cast functions using a standard name, however.
 - You can use casting syntax to cast between named and unnamed types, downcast (from Circle to Shape) or cast a sum type to one of it's elements or a compatible sum type.
+- Applications of casting:
+cast between named type and underlying cast between elements of union and union type cast between subtype and suprtype cast anonymous tuple to typed cast int to float
 - Casting examples:
 `@int(x)`
 `@string(x)`